JeremyChabert/ABAP-OO/exercises/ex2.md

 Run the report (``` F8 ```)

-- What is the current state of mv_on_ground of lo_flight ? of lo_flight2 ?
+- What is the current state of mb_on_ground of lo_flight ? of lo_flight2 ?

 - What is the output of this statement lcl_flight=>get_nb_flights( ) ?